Adjustments and support available through the OU

 - Computing and Distribution Helpdesk who can help with installing OU software and technical problems running that software.
 They can't help with third-party software or training you to use software.

 Requesting specialist support

-The following are examples of the specialist support available from the OU:
+The following are examples of the specialist support available from the OU.

-- Alternative versions of module materials that are not available from the Resources section of your module website such as comb-bound versions of books and printed versions of module materials in a format that suits your needs.
+- Alternative versions of module materials that are not available from the Resources section of your module website such as comb-bound versions of books and printed versions of module materials in a format that meets your needs.

 - Loan of small items of assistive technology.